Taylor Olson: Career

 Olson has appeared in over 70 films and television shows, and has had supporting or guest roles in the television series Pure, Sex & Violence, Mr. D, Diggstown, Trailer Park Boys, and This Hour Has 22 Minutes, as well as films including Black Cop, Hopeless Romantic, Spinster, Tin Can and Dawn, Her Dad and the Tractor, and the web series I Am Syd Stone.

 He has also performed in stage roles in Halifax, including in a 2017 production of Catherine Banks's original theatrical version of Bone Cage, Neptune Theatre's world premiere of Controlled Damage, and Daniel MacIvor's solo play Monster, for which he was nominated for a Theatre Nova Scotia Robert Merritt Awards for Outstanding Lead Performance, 2020, as well as won Best Actor, Best Drama, EFT's Upstage Award and Best Solo Show at the Halifax Fringe Festival, 2019.

 In 2022, Olson co-created, co-wrote, and directed the comedy series King & Pawn for BellFibeTV1.
 In 2023, the series was renewed for a second season.
 In 2023, Olson was cast in the comedy series O'Don's, also for FibeTV1.
 He plays Matt, one of the chefs at the titular Irish pub.
 The series premiered on January 15, 2024 with a five-episode first season.
 A second season was renewed, with production starting in January 2025.

 His sophomore feature film Look at Me had its premiere at the 2024 Slamdance Film Festival.

 His third feature film, What We Dreamed of Then, is slated to premiere at the 2025 Atlantic International Film Festival.
+In the same year he debuted the short-run TV1 comedy series Hey Halifax, Hello!
+Today!.